Anushakt/SOEN_6471_Project/README.md

 2  	Select Archive and select the destination of downloaded source code.
 3. Open browser and goto http://localhost:8080 to begin using application.
 4. Or you can go to the folder and open the index.php file through browser

+NOTE: i)Roles and responsibilities and ii) Minutes of Meeting are in the Documents folder.